thallada/thallada.github.io/_posts/2025-08-24-row-your-boat.md

 So, I suspect it has something to do with Unreal Engine getting Construction Set placed references mixed up with references that have been moved by scripts outside their originally placed cell, and somehow duplicating the reference in the process.

 I haven’t gotten any reports from users that the boat duplication bug is still happening after I released a new version with the UE4SS script.
 I still get the occasional user reporting crashes that happen, but it’s hard to prove what mod in their load order is really causing the crash, and many users report my mod because they see the log messages my script writes in their UE4SS logs.
-Personally, I didn’t experience any crashes with a bare-bones load order with just my mod and it’s dependencies installed.
+Personally, I didn’t experience any crashes with a bare-bones load order with just my mod and its dependencies installed.

 ### Future Work